 - Eagle Land.
 Both types, as type 1 can come off as jingoist and type 2 comes off as simply America bashing.

-- Reds with Rockets, if combined with inherently making them malevolent because they are Russian+/Communist.
+- Reds with Rockets, if combined with inherently making them malevolent because they are Russian and/or Communist.

-- Arab Terrorists and any other sort of terrorist should be handled very carefully.
+- Arab Terrorists and any other sort of terrorists should be handled very carefully.